MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-your-bot-messages.md

 | markdown | The text must be treated as markdown formatting and rendered on the channel as appropriate. |
 | xml | The text is simple XML markup. |

 Teams supports a subset of markdown and XML or HTML formatting tags.
-Your bot can also mention other users and tags in text messages.
+Your bot can also mention other users and tags in text messages posted in channels.
 For more information, see [add mentions to your messages](~/bots/how-to/conversations/channel-and-group-conversations.md#add-mentions-to-your-messages).

 Currently, the following limitations apply to formatting: